 Primary progressive aphasia is caused by a shrinking of certain areas of the brain, known as lobes.
 In this case, the frontal, temporal or parietal lobes are affected.
 When areas of the brain shrink, it's called atrophy.
 The atrophy caused by primary progressive aphasia mainly occurs on the left side of the brain.
 The areas affected are responsible for speech and language.

 Atrophy is associated with the presence of certain proteins in the brain.
 The proteins may reduce brain activity or function.

 Risk factors for primary progressive aphasia include:

-- Having learning disabilities.
-A learning disability might put you at somewhat higher risk of primary progressive aphasia.
+- Learning disabilities.
+People who had a childhood learning disability such as dyslexia might be at somewhat higher risk of primary progressive aphasia.

-- Having certain gene mutations.
-Rare gene mutations have been linked to the disorder.
-If several other members of your family have had primary progressive aphasia, you might be more likely to develop it.
+- Certain gene changes.
+Rare gene changes have been linked to primary progressive aphasia.
+If other members of your family have had it, you might be more likely to develop it.

-As the disease progresses, other mental skills, such as memory, can become impaired.
-Some people develop other neurological conditions.
-With these complications, the affected person eventually will need help with day-to-day care.
+As the disease progresses, other mental skills such as memory, planning and organizing can be affected.
+Some people develop other symptoms such as problems with movement, balance and swallowing.
+With these complications, people with the disease eventually will need help with day-to-day care.

-People with primary progressive aphasia can also develop behavioral or social problems as the disease progresses, such as anxiety or irritability.
-Other problems might include blunted emotions, poor judgment or inappropriate social behavior.
+People with primary progressive aphasia also can develop depression as the disease progresses.
+Other problems might include blunted emotions such as not showing concern, poor judgment or inappropriate social behavior.